 Key to being a listener is that you should not feel like you have to fix all of their problems.
 That is not your role.
 Simply listen quietly, but without judgement.

 50 Affirmation Card Deck – sometimes you need a little positivity and these look cute!

-Perpetual Motivational Desk Calendar – fun to look at each day!
+Perpetual Inspirational Desk Calendar – fun to look at each day!